The minimum age to get an ATPL is 21 years old and you will need to hold a Part MED Class 1 Medical Certificate.

 +MPL restriction removal letter if applicable

-You should not upload paper application form SRG1183A as eLicensing replaces this form.
+You should not upload Online application form as eLicensing replaces this form.

 Please note that you cannot use e-Licensing to submit your application if you are using credits from a Third Country Licence.
-In this instance, you would need to submit a paper or online AVOKA form instead.
+In this instance, you would need to submit an Online form SRG1183 instead along with the SRG2142 Online application for a Third Country verification.

 If you choose this method, you will need to upload the following supporting evidence: